Frank Reginald Carey: Air training

 On 2 November 1944 he was posted to command 73 Operational Training Unit (OTU) in Egypt as a group captain.
-Carey most flew Spitfires and P-47s in Egypt to prepare pilots for operations in the Italian campaign, which ended with the Axis surrender in May 1945.
+Carey most flew Spitfires and P-47s in Egypt to prepare pilots for operations in the Italian campaign.
+This ended with the Axis surrender in May 1945.
 Carey took possession of an all-black P-47 with a red line down the fuselage to mark him out in mock-air battles.
 On 1 January 1945 Air Marshal Guy Garrod, AOC RAF Mediterranean and Middle East awarded Carey the Air Force Cross for his leadership in India and Burma.
 He was then mentioned in the New Year's Honours List 1945.
 On 10 June 1945, Carey was appointed to RAF Tangmere as officer commanding tactics for the Central Fighter Establishment.
 Carey took part in the September 1945 flypast to commemorate the fifth anniversary of the Battle of Britain, since continued by Battle of Britain Memorial Flight, and the surrender of Japan ending the war.